What an SSL Certificate Actually Is (and Why You Don't Need to Buy One)

 Implementation checklist

-certbot renew --dry-runor platform docs. - Cloudflare SSL mode is “Full (strict)” if applicable.
+• Cloudflare SSL mode is “Full (strict)” if you front your origin with Cloudflare.

 After-launch verification

-- Mixed-content warnings are zero (DevTools → Console).
+• Mixed-content warnings are zero (DevTools → Console).
+One http:// asset turns the padlock into a warning.

 Common pitfalls

-- Using “Flexible” SSL on Cloudflare — it means HTTP between Cloudflare and your origin, which is unsafe and breaks some flows.
+• Using “Flexible” SSL on Cloudflare.
+It means plain HTTP between Cloudflare and your origin — insecure and a frequent cause of redirect loops.
 Always “Full (strict)”.

 FAQ

-- Are free certificates as secure as paid ones?: Yes.
-They use the same cryptographic algorithms, the same root CAs, and are trusted identically by all major browsers.
+• Are free certificates as secure as paid ones?: Yes.
+They use the same cryptographic algorithms, chain to the same publicly trusted roots, and are trusted identically by every major browser.
+The padlock is byte-for-byte the same experience.

-- What is the difference between SSL and TLS?: TLS is the modern protocol name; SSL is the older name still used colloquially.
-“SSL certificate” today means a TLS certificate.
+• What is the difference between SSL and TLS?: TLS is the modern protocol; SSL is the older name that stuck.
+An “SSL certificate” today is a TLS certificate — the terms are used interchangeably.

-- Do I need a wildcard certificate?: Only if you have many subdomains under one cert.
-Let’s Encrypt offers wildcards via DNS challenge.
-Most hosts handle it for you.
+• Do I need a wildcard certificate?: Only if one certificate must cover many subdomains.
+Let’s Encrypt issues wildcards via the DNS-01 challenge, and most managed hosts handle subdomain certs for you anyway.